Mommy's Little Monster (Gotham): Plot

 Butch (Drew Powell) leads Cobblepot (Robin Lord Taylor) to a warehouse in the port where his mother is being held.
 While trying to release her from her cell, Galavan (James Frain) and Tabitha (Jessica Lucas) arrive, revealing the only way to release her is from a key Galavan only possesses.
 Cobblepot orders Butch to kill them, but instead, Butch kills Cobblepot's henchmen.
 Tabitha is revealed to have reversed Butch's brainwashing.
 Cobblepot pleads for his mother's life and Tabitha releases her.
 While Cobblepot and Kapelput hug, Tabitha stabs her in the back.
 She dies in Cobblepot's arms and Galavan orders Butch to kill him and dispose of their bodies.
 Cobblepot calls Galavan and all his ancestors "cowards" for not killing him himself and Galavan decides to do it personally.
 While Galavan is aiming his gun at him, Cobblepot removes Tabitha's knife from his mother's back and slashes Galavan's throat and escapes through a window, vowing to kill Galavan.

-In his apartment, Nygma (Cory Michael Smith) begins to suffer nightmares after accidentally killing Kringle.
+In his apartment, Nygma (Cory Michael Smith) begins to suffer nightmares after accidentally killing Kristen Kringle (Chelsea Spack).
 He is even further tormented by the evil personification of himself.
 He realizes that the personification removed Kringle's body while he slept and needs to find it.
 Meanwhile, Galavan is elected mayor of Gotham City with the support of Gordon (Benjamin McKenzie) in exchange for help in cleaning up the GCPD.
 Galavan then claims that the knife wound on his neck came when Cobblepot proposed that the mayor-elect should join up with him to rule the city, and Galavan "politely declined."
 Captain Barnes (Michael Chiklis) and Harvey Dent get an arrest and search warrant for Cobblepot and his allies.
 Galavan also imposes a curfew and martial law in order to find Cobblepot.